khanhvynguyen/Suicide_Detection_LLMs/README.md

 ![alt text](https://raw.githubusercontent.com/khanhvynguyen/Suicide_Detection_LLMs/main/assets/overview.png?token=GHSAT0AAAAAACQNCCFPLFBRYPQDKELWAGYSZQLNYNQ)

-Our solution achieved the highest score on overall evaluation, based on *model performance* (6th on the private board with an F1 score of 0.73), *approach innovation*, and *report quality*.
+Our solution achieved the highest score on overall evaluation at [IEEE BigData 2024 Cup: Detection of suicide risk on social media Competition](https://competitionpolyu.github.io/), based on *model performance* (6th on the private board with an F1 score of 0.73), *approach innovation*, and *report quality*.